AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 iris-classification-1605214260          2020-11-12 20:51:04+00:00     2020-11-12 20:52:34+00:00     0           1               0
 ```

-Then to stream the logs from any given cronjob run (e.g. to debug and/or monitor for errors), use,
+Then to stream the logs from any given cronjob run - e.g. to debug and/or monitor for errors - use,

 ```text
 bodywork cronjob logs \